 The Wessington Pomona

-Find out about our heritage orchard and the varieties we curate
+Find out about our heritage orchards and the varieties we curate

 What is a Pomona?
 Named after the ancient Roman Goddess of fruitfulness, abundance and plenty, it's nowadays used to describe a list or a book that describes apple varieties.

-In our half-acre orchard we have 49 trees, including two morello cherry trees and a couple of pear trees (William and Comice).
+As of early 2026 we now have two orchards.
+In our half-acre Back Lane orchard we have 49 trees, including two morello cherry trees and a couple of pear trees (William and Comice).
 The vast majority of our apple trees are on MM106 rootstocks, which give a tree that is known as a half-standard size.
 So making a nice tree of a maximum height of around 3m to 4m tall and in spread.
 This makes them very manageable and yet still capable of cropping at up to 50KGs per tree.

-We believe that we are the only orchard anywhere outside the National Collection in Kent that has all the Derbyshire varieties of apple trees.
+We believe that we are the only orchards anywhere outside the National Collection in Kent and Chatsworth House , just down the road, that has all the Derbyshire varieties of apple trees.
+Some grafted trees were kindly supplied by Chatsworth Estate, reinforcing a local connection and shaping grafted trees, which ensures the survival of rare varieties.
 These are the Derbyshire varieties:

 Beeley Pippin A variety with a strong local connection being from the nearby village of Beeley, once very much in the heart of the Chatsworth Estate.
 Dates to 1880 and raised by the Rev. C. Scunthorpe of Beeley.
 A creamy yellow coloured, juicy flesh aromatic with a good flavour but do not apparently keep very well, which may well explain their demise with other better keepers available out there.